 If you are a Shopify store owner or marketer, read this post to learn how you can build social proof and leverage social proof on your Shopify store today!

 Prefer watching videos to reading?
 Jump to the bottom of the page to get a video summary!

 What is Social Proof?

-Social Proof is the concept that people will change their behaviour based on the actions of an influential person or society at large.
-They do this to copy the ‘right’ behaviour in any given situation.
+Social Proof is the concept that people will change their behavior based on the actions of an influential person or society at large.
+They do this to copy the ‘right’ behavior in any given situation.

-“When a person is in a situation where they are unsure of the correct way to behave, they will often look to others for clues concerning the correct behaviour.’
+“When a person is in a situation where they are unsure of the correct way to behave, they will often look to others for clues concerning the correct behavior.’

 “People conform because they ‘believe that others’ interpretation of an ambiguous situation is more accurate’ than theirs.”
 Even if that means that they will skip Thanksgiving dinner to get a TV they don’t need.

 That’s all well and good as an academic definition, but what does social proof mean when it comes to you?
 A merchant that is trying to increase their sales on their Shopify or BigCommerce store?
 Well, it means that you can use this phenomenon to boost your eCommerce sales.

 There is no shortage of evidence and studies that social proof works!

 Here are the top stats about social proof: